cBournhonesque/lightyear/shared/src/tick/README.md

 - pros: lets us send updates of the physics in the middle of fixed-updates updates
 - cons: can send many packets very quickly.

+TICK
+- the tick will be incremented by 1 at every fixed-update run
+-